 - Feature feedback sessions

-When QA gives the green light, the release branch is created and code is merged into a master branch with an appropriate changelog.
+When QA gives the green light, pre-production is automatically updated in a way similar to the staging and we execute tests against production DB.
+If tests are okay, the code goes into production.
+This is the last step of our definition of done and we can close the task/sprint.
 By this time, E2E test automation is being developed by the QA team.
-Pre-production is automatically updated in a way similar to staging and we execute tests against production DB.
-If tests are okay, the code goes into production.
-This is the last step of our definition of done and we can close the sprint.

-Release notes are communicated by the Customer Success team.
-Feedback and usage is measured via analytics tools (Google Analytics, Exponea) and value expectations are analyzed by our Growth team.
+Release notes are communicated by the Product marketing team.
+Feedback and usage is measured via analytics tools (Google Analytics, Exponea) and value expectations are analyzed by our Data team.

 If Something Goes Wrong

 Some issues are still not detected by us, and our customers may run into buggy operation or strange errors.
 In such cases, they usually contact our helpline.
-If it is a real bug and it is not known yet, the QA team takes care to create it in Jira and the PM makes a decision on when it will be fixed at the weekly bugs triage session.
+If it is a real bug and it is not known yet, the QA team takes care to create it in Jira.
 If there is a higher number of bugs reported or negative feedbacks received, we’ll plan a short cleaning sprint (3–5 days) in order to fix them.

 In urgent cases, a hotfix is delivered ASAP within an hour or workaround is suggested to help quickly.